Double shooting leaves one man dead; shot 21 times: Police

-PHILADELPHIA (WPVI) -- Police in the 22nd district are investigating a double shooting that left one man dead and one woman injured in the city's Tioga section.
+PHILADELPHIA (WPVI) -- Police in the 22nd district are investigating a double shooting that left one man dead and one woman injured in the city's North Philadelphia section.

 The shooting happened just after 12:30 p.m. on the 1800 block of Judson Street.